 Working in the military and attending college at the same time can be difficult, but with the right school and the right support, you can achieve your education goals.

-Here at Columbia Southern University, approximately 40% of our student population are active-duty, veterans, spouses or dependents of military service members.
+Here at Columbia Southern University, approximately 40% of our student population are active-duty, veterans, spouses or family members of military service members.
 We offer academic support and resources specifically designed for military students.

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs.
 More information about education benefits offered by VA is available at the official U.S. government website.